-Institutional searches may be authorized by the Associate Vice President for Student Life if there is reason to believe that it is more likely than not that items which are in violation of University policy (re. drugs, alcohol, master keys, guns, weapons, stolen property, etc.) are present in a specified location.
+Institutional searches may be authorized by the Director of Student Life if there is reason to believe that it is more likely than not that items which are in violation of University policy (re. drugs, alcohol, master keys, guns, weapons, stolen property, etc.) are present in a specified location.
 The University also reserves the right to use a search warrant issued by civil authorities if deemed necessary or appropriate.